New Year’s Superstitions and Traditions: 7 Ways to Boost Your Luck (2026)

 Why you might want to skip the wings (but go for the donuts!) when you ring in the New Year ...

 The countdown to the New Year is on, a significant moment when we bid farewell to the old and welcome the new with open arms.
 Throughout time, cultures around the globe have linked New Year’s Day activities with the destiny of the upcoming year.
-Let’s dive into some intriguing New Year’s superstitions, age-old beliefs, folklore, and charming food traditions that have stood the test of time.
+Let’s look at some intriguing New Year’s superstitions, age-old beliefs, folklore, and charming food traditions that have stood the test of time.
+In 2026, January 1 falls on Thursday.
+For a wider scholarly view of the holiday’s tangled history, see the History.com overview of New Year’s customs.

 New Year’s Folklore and Fascinating Beliefs